AYCEdemo/emptyx16/src/emptyx16.md

 ```

 ### Sprite Collision
-VERA has a feature where sprite collisions can be detected automatically on
+VERA has a feature where sprite collisions to other sprites can be detected
-hardware while rendering.
-It does this by having a collision buffer in addition
+automatically by hardware while rendering.
+It does this by having a collision
-to a render buffer in a line.
-Each time a non-transparent pixel of a sprite is
+buffer in addition to a render buffer in a line.
+Each time a non-transparent
-being drawn to the buffer, it will compare the collision mask bit field between
+pixel of a sprite is being drawn to the buffer, it will compare the collision
-of that sprite and the buffer.
-A collision is marked if one of bit positions
+mask bit field between of that sprite and the buffer.
+A collision is marked if
-match.
+one of bit positions match.
 The implementation pseudocode is as follows:
 ```
 For each frame:
     cflag := 0